bejoyjon/Miscelleaneous_documentation/Context Engineering/Large_doc_store_RAG_by_Rajsuthan_Gopinathan.md

 - heavy use of scanned documents (40%).
 - highly technical documents, including / complex tables, formulas, and interconnected references.
 - Semantic search is essential due to domain-specific terminology and jargon.
-- Two main user personas: <ins>Sandra (experienced engineer needing precise validation) and a junior engineer, unnamed, but let's call him Chris (requiring proactive guidance)</ins>.
+- Two main user personas: <ins>Sandra (experienced engineer needing precise validation) and a junior engineer, Chris (requiring proactive guidance)</ins>.
 - Accuracy is paramount; vague or assumed answers are unacceptable due to safety and regulatory concerns.
 - System must ask clarifying questions and avoid assumptions, supporting iterative refinement.
 - Speed expectations vary; simple queries may return in seconds, complex research can take minutes.